Student Perspectives: How Heritage Shapes Occupations

 Share

-Have you ever considered how your identity affects how you participate in and experience your occupations?
+Have you ever considered how your identity influences your participation in and experience of your occupations?

-Duke Occupational Therapy Doctorate (OTD) students learn early and often that sociocultural context shapes, and is shaped by, what people do and the particular way things are done.
-As we celebrate National Hispanic Heritage Month, we asked students who identify as Hispanic/Latinx how their background shapes the occupations in which they participate.
+Duke Occupational Therapy Doctorate (OTD) students learn early and often that sociocultural context shapes, and is shaped by, the actions and behaviors of individuals and the specific ways these actions are performed.
+As we celebrate National Hispanic Heritage Month, we asked students who identify as Hispanic or Latinx how their background influences the occupations in which they participate.

 How is your heritage and identity reflected in your occupations?